osdiab/tailscale-render/README.md

 # Run Tailscale on Render as a connector

-## This is a fork that includes an $ADVERTISE_TAGS environment variable for using the [Tailscale app connectors](https://tailscale.com/kb/1281/app-connectors#add-an-app-connector) feature
+## This is a fork that lets you use this as an exit node.

-Set the above environment variable to the tag you want.

 ![image](https://github.com/render-examples/tailscale/assets/168030/2513267e-6503-45c6-b596-3713160ae4ec)